-How to choose a campsite that doesn't suck
+How to choose a campsite that works after dark

 I'm Chris Follin.
-I build practical fabrication, web, and camp systems, then document the gear, trips, and tools that hold up in real use.
+I work across fabrication, websites, tools, and camp systems, with a focus on practical details that hold up in real use.

 Built work